OxIonics/ionics_fits/README.md

 Lightweight Python library for data fitting with an emphasis on AMO (Atomic Molecular and Optical physics) and Quantum Information.

-`fits` was inspired by the [Oxford Ion Trap Group fitting library](https://github.com/OxfordIonTrapGroup/oitg/tree/master/oitg/fitting) originally authored by @tballance.
-It is still in the alpha phase and is likely to be renamed (although `fits` is still available on pypi)...please feel free to help bikeshed names.
+`ionics_fits` was inspired by the [Oxford Ion Trap Group fitting library](https://github.com/OxfordIonTrapGroup/oitg/tree/master/oitg/fitting) originally authored by @tballance.

 # Getting started

 ## Installation

-Install from `pypi` with `pip install ionics_fits` or add to your poetry project with `poetry add fits`.
+Install from `pypi` with `pip install ionics_fits` or add to your poetry project with `poetry add ionics_fits`.

 ## Example Usage